carblue/acos5/README.md

 Libs: -L${libdir} -lopensc-pkcs11         <- Libs: -L${libdir} -lopensc

 ```
+Another opensc.pc file example is in acos5_64/travis/opensc.pc: It's specific for debian/Ubuntu based distros and must be adapted as well, at least for Version:

 There is an optional prerequisite: IUP installed, if You want the feature "user consent", see in the end.

+Possibly set Your own RSA security level:<br>
+The driver (with help from acos5_64_pkcs15init module) allows generating RSA keys with modulus sizes from 512 to 3072/4096 bits (upper limit depending on FIPS operation mode, see V3.00 reference manual), i.e. that what cos5 is capable of, but it's recommended to not use a lower limit than let's say 2048 bits.
+It's recommended to bake Your lower limit into the driver and change source code: Search in src/lib.rs for the line with content:<br>
+`let     rsa_key_len_from : u32 = if is_v3_fips_compliant { 2048 } else {  512 };`<br>
+Replace 512 by an integral number for rsa_key_len_from (in bits) greater than 512 that is divisible by 256 (within given limits) like 2048 and save src/lib.rs.
+See also: https://en.wikipedia.org/wiki/Key_size

-Build the driver binary as usual with Rust<br>
+Build the driver binary as usual with Rust:<br>
 `user@host:~/path/to/acos5_64$ cargo build --release`<br>
+(Omitting --release from the build command will result in a debug driver build in directory  target/debug.
+When doing so, change in opensc.conf accordingly, see below.)<br>
-`optionally, if no debug info is required for better backtrace infos: user@host:~/path/to/acos5_64$ strip --strip-all target/release/libacos5_64.so`
+`optionally, if no symbol/debug info is required for better backtrace infos: user@host:~/path/to/acos5_64$ strip --strip-all target/release/libacos5_64.so`

 The required opensc.conf entries:<br>
+Since recently, OpenSC installs a very short opensc.conf.
+The long version (preprocessed, that I'm using and referring to here) is in github's/tarball's etc/opensc.conf.example.in<br>
 ......... just denotes, there is other opensc.conf content before this line<br>
 Content within ... (excluded) must be adapted (/something/like/path/to/acos5_64/target/releaseORdebug/) and added, otherwise there will be no support for ACOS5-64.<br>
-The line "card_drivers = acos5_64, npa, internal;" is just an example for OpenSC version 0.17.0: It means: Just prepend<br>
+The line "card_drivers = acos5_64, npa, internal;" is just an example from OpenSC version 0.17.0 opensc.conf: It means: Just prepend<br>
 acos5_64,<br>
 to the list of drivers specified by default and remove a leading comment character # in this line, if there is any.<br>
-When using ACOS5-64 V2.00, it's possibly also required (any release version including 0.19.0, but not current git-master) to bypass the 'acos5' internal driver somehow, thus a painless start is by using<br>
+When using ACOS5-64 V2.00, it's also required for any release version including 0.19.0 (but not current git-master or OpenSC-0.20.0-rc1) to bypass the almost non-functional 'acos5' internal driver somehow, thus a painless start is by using<br>
     card_drivers = acos5_64, default;

 ```
 app default {
 .........
-    #debug = 3;                           # optionally remove the leading # for temporary log output
+    #debug = 3;                           # optionally remove the leading # for temporary log output; diver's log is available with debug = 3 (only?); meaning of the number: look at https://github.com/carblue/opensc-sys/blob/master/src/log.rs
-    # debug_file = /tmp/opensc-debug.log; # optionally remove the leading # for temporary log output and terminate debug_file=value with a ;
+    # debug_file = /tmp/opensc-debug.log; # optionally remove the leading # for temporary log output and terminate debug_file=value with a semicolon ;  possibly path adaption required !
 .........
     # card_driver customcos {
     # The location of the driver library